-Broder has also acted as member, Executive Director and Artistic Director of a playwrights workshop, California On Stage, and has completed a number of full-length plays.
-Abalone! was produced in Carmel, California and stage read at Authors Guild Tides Theater event.
+Broder has also acted as member, Executive Director and Artistic Director of a playwright's workshop, California On Stage, and has completed a number of full-length plays.
+Abalone! was produced in Carmel, California.
+Two of his plays, Silence, Wittgenstein! and Abalone!, were stage-read to a full audience at The Tides Theater in San Francisco at a San Francisco Bay Area Footlights event sponsred by The Dramatists Guild of America.
 His other plays have received staged readings in the Bay Area by Equity actors at the Upstart Stage, The Plays in Progress Series at A.C.T., The Western Stage Theater Company, the New Playwrights Festival, and New Visions Festival.
 Two of his plays were presented as staged readings at The Second and Third Annual California Studies Conference in Sacramento, California.

 Gloria wrote fiction, because she loved to read fiction and believed in it as a form of truth.
 In her stories she attempted to reveal the humor, love, and tragedy of ordinary lives.
 Her favorite short story writers were Anton Chekhov, Isaac Babel, John Cheever, William Trevor, and Alice Munro.